ikeycode/ikeycode.github.io/views/about_me.md

 I have an extensive background in backend systems engineering roles, be they full delivery pipelines, software compliance, distributed build systems, etc.
 For the last 6 months I've been working on a distributed build system to leverage token-authenticated agent systems in a scalable pipeline solution to quickly and securely deploy software builds and updates for the Serpent OS project.

+Most recently I've embraced the Rust programming language and continue to find new ways to integrate into existing software projects, such as Serpent OS for our tooling, and lately the Thunderbird codebase for new components and libraries.